JoshDoody/fsn/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 ---
 layout: posts
 title: 'Lowball job offers: How to negotiate them'
-tagline: How to respond to a low salary offer when negotiating starting salary
+subhead: How to respond to a low salary offer when negotiating starting salary
 excerpt: How to respond to a low salary offer when negotiating starting salary
 categories:
   - negotiate-lowball